 This one took me to the very edge.
 I don’t just mean the edge of the sea ice: I almost didn’t come back from this swim.

-When we eventually reached the Arctic sea ice at 80°N, conditions were perfect and the water temperature was minus 0.5°C. I was in my best pre-swim condition ever, but hadn’t had enough preparation time in cold-water.
+When we eventually reached the edge of the Arctic sea ice at 80°N, conditions were perfect and the water temperature hovered just above minus 0.6°C. I was in my best pre-swim condition ever, but hadn’t done any preparation time in cold-water.

 I knew there was a problem the moment I dived in.
 The high-latitude sun angle meant I couldn’t see my safety paddler’s signals; I started counting strokes to measure my distance, but my cadence was off and I miscalculated.